HasnainKhanNiazi/Adaptive-Thresholding/README.md

 # Adaptive-Thresholding
 This repository includes the implementation of adaptive thresholding in Python.
+The implementation is from scratch and the adaptive_threshold method is the same as the original one is.
+Same arguments needs to be passed in order to get the better results.
+Moreover adaptiveMethod which includes **ADAPTIVE_THRESH_MEAN_C** and **ADAPTIVE_THRESH_GAUSSIAN_C**.

+### Prerequisites
+There are only two requirements which needs to be fullfilled before runnning the pythin script.
+* Python needs to be installed.
+Script works for all python versions but latest version is appreciated.
+* OpenCV should be installed in System. **Only image reading and showing method is being used from the OpenCV.
+Rest of the implementation is from scratch**